Amaru8/CiderGTA/README.md

 ## Note

 This mod also uses the `RADIO_47_SPOTIFY_RADIO` station included in Community HUD.gfx.
-This means that the CiderGTA and sahailee's Spotify Radio can't be used simultaneously.
+This means that CiderGTA and sahailee's Spotify Radio can't be used simultaneously.
 If you know a direct way to contact the author of the GFX.mod, [WildBrick142](https://www.gta5-mods.com/users/WildBrick142), please send me a mail to [amaru@cider.sh](mailto:amaru@cider.sh).

 ## Disclaimer